kb1907/Natural-Language-Processing-Specialization/README.md

 - Use recurrent neural networks, LSTMs, GRUs & Siamese networks in Trax for sentiment analysis, text generation & named entity recognition.

-- Use encoder-decoder, causal, & self-attention to machine translate complete sentences, summarize text, build chatbots & question-answering.
+- Use encoder-decoder, causal, & self-attention to machine translate complete sentences, summarize text, build chatbots, & question-answering.

 ## There are 4 Courses in this Specialization